If you’re anything like me, you probably receive dozens of emails daily from strangers asking if they can guest post on your blog.

 For those of you who don’t know, guest posting is the most popular method of obtaining backlinks to your blog.
-It involves producing a blog post or article for another website in your niche as a way of showcasing your authority and expertise.
+It involves producing a blog post or article for another website in your niche as a way of showcasing your authority and expertise in this niche.

-Somewhere within the article, you would then insert a hyperlink that lands somewhere on your blog, whether this is a specific blog post or just the homepage, to drive traffic back to a particular page.
+Somewhere within the article, you would then insert a hyperlink that lands somewhere on your blog.
+This could point to a specific blog post or just the homepage as a way of driving traffic back to a particular page.

 Sounds simple, right?